akka/akka/akka-docs/rst/scala/http/client-side/host-level.rst

 Apart from the connection-level config settings and socket options there are a number of settings that allow you to influence the behavior of the connection pool logic itself.
-Check out the ``akka.http.client.host-connection-pool`` section of the Akka HTTP :ref:`akka-http-configuration` for more information about which settings are available and what they mean.
+Check out the ``akka.http.host-connection-pool`` section of the Akka HTTP :ref:`akka-http-configuration` for more information about which settings are available and what they mean.

 Note that, if you request pools with different configurations for the same target host you will get *independent* pools.